boaarmpit/udacity_FSND_project1/README.md

 ## Usage

-Run the script as it is (after entering your Google API key) to display an example output.
+Run *fresh_tomatoes.py* as it is (after entering your Google API key) to display an example output.
 Edit the following line if your favourite movies differ from the ones displayed.
 `favorite_movies = ["Attack the Block","Borat", "Total Recall", "Kingsman", ...]`